Easy Chicken Salad Sandwiches Recipe with Rotisserie Chicken

 Step 1: Prepare the Chicken

-Start by preparing your chicken.
-If you are using a rotisserie chicken, remove the meat from the bone and shred it with two forks or your hands.
-If you are using canned chicken, drain it thoroughly and flake it with a fork.
-Place the chicken in a large mixing bowl.
+Start by getting your chicken ready.
+For rotisserie chicken, pull the meat from the bones and shred it with two forks or your hands.
+If you’re using canned chicken, drain it well and flake it with a fork.
+Once done, drop the chicken into a large mixing bowl, ready for the next steps.

 Step 2: Combine the Wet Ingredients

-In a separate, smaller bowl, make the dressing.
-Whisk together the mayonnaise, sour cream, Dijon mustard, lemon juice, and garlic powder.
-Whisk until the mixture is smooth and well-combined.
-This ensures every bite is evenly coated.
+In a smaller bowl, mix the dressing.
+Whisk together the mayonnaise, sour cream, Dijon mustard, lemon juice, and garlic powder until smooth and fully combined.
+This way, every bite of your chicken salad will be perfectly coated.

 Step 3: Mix Everything

 Pour the dressing over the chicken in the large bowl.
 Add the diced celery, red onion, and pickle relish.
-Use a spatula to gently fold everything together.
-Be thorough but gentle.
-You want to coat the chicken without mashing it into a paste.
+Gently fold everything together with a spatula, making sure the chicken gets coated without turning into a mush.
+Take your time and keep it light so each piece stays distinct and flavorful.

 Step 4: Season to Perfection

-This is the most important step.
-Taste your chicken salad.
-Now, season it with salt and black pepper.
-Start with a 1/4 teaspoon of each, then adjust.
-You might need a little more salt or another squeeze of lemon juice.
-Keep tasting until it tastes just right to you.
+This is the step that makes all the difference.
+Taste your chicken salad and season it with salt and black pepper.
+Begin with a quarter teaspoon of each, then adjust as needed.
+You may want a touch more salt or an extra squeeze of lemon juice.
+Keep tasting and adjusting until it tastes just right to you.

 Step 5: Chill and Serve

-For the best flavor, cover the bowl with plastic wrap.
-Refrigerate your chicken salad for at least 30 minutes.
-This chilling time allows the flavors to meld together beautifully.
-When ready to serve, pile the chicken salad onto bread with a crisp lettuce leaf.
+For the best flavor, cover the bowl with plastic wrap and refrigerate the chicken salad for at least 30 minutes.
+Chilling lets the flavors come together beautifully.
+When it’s time to serve, scoop the chicken salad onto bread and add a crisp lettuce leaf for a fresh, satisfying bite.

 Delicious Variations to Try